English verbs: Third person singular present

 In terms of pronunciation, the ending is pronounced as /ᵻz/ after sibilants (as in lurches), as /s/ after voiceless consonants other than sibilants (as in makes), and as /z/ otherwise (as in adds).
 These are the same rules that apply to the pronunciation of the regular noun plural suffix -[e]s and the possessive -'s.
 The spelling rules given above are also very similar to those for the plural of nouns.

 The third person singular present of have is irregular: has //hæz// (with the weak form //həz// when used as an auxiliary, also contractable to -'s).
 The verbs do and say also have irregular forms, does //dʌz// and says //sɛz//, which however look like regular forms in writing.

 For the verb be, modal verbs and other auxiliaries, see below.

-The form described in this section is used with third person singular subjects as the simple present tense (in the indicative mood): He writes novels all the time.
+The form described in this section is used with third person singular subjects as the present simple tense (in the indicative mood): He writes novels all the time.
 (This tense has other uses besides referring to present time; for example, in I'll be glad if he writes, it refers to future time.)